-- 2.53 Competition for home loans and deposit accounts (including term deposits) are discussed in Chapter 4 and Chapter 5. - 2.54 The responses to Verian's recent survey indicate that, across personal banking services, pricing is not a key driver for choosing a provider initially.
+- 2.52 Smaller providers are largely unable to compete on the prices offered by major banks - such as the level of cashback offered by the major banks.
+This is due to a higher cost of funds and smaller scale.114 Further, lowering lending rates or raising deposit rates would come at the expense of returns to fund long-term growth.115 - 2.53 Competition for home loans and deposit accounts (including term deposits) are discussed in Chapter 4 and Chapter 5. - 2.54 The responses to Verian's recent survey indicate that, across personal banking services, pricing is not a key driver for choosing a provider initially.
 This is consistent with the concept of main bank customers who start their relationship with the bank early in life and have their bank chosen for them.
-On average, only 35% of respondents said pricing was a key factor in choosing a provider.
-However, for those customers switching services in the last three years, price was the biggest reason for those switching providers of savings accounts (23%), term deposits (38%) and home loans (31%).
+On average, only 35% of respondents said pricing was a key factor in choosing a provider.116 However, for those customers switching services in the last three years, price was the biggest reason for those switching providers of savings accounts (23%), term deposits (38%) and home loans (31%).117